31 of the Best Restaurants for Outdoor Dining in NYC Right Now

 22. Ten Hope

 Ten Hope’s winter garden in Williamsburg has over a dozen heaters in place in order to provide every single outside table with heat to keep diners warm and comfortable.
-Additionally, the restaurant has decorated with Christmas trees throughout the outdoor area.
 Enjoy squid ink gnocchi, a juicy 10-ounce burger or a kofta burger paired with one of their speciality cocktails like Todd’s Hot Date (a hot toddy with brandy, bourbon, date molasses, lemon and clove) or Cran-Apple Mule (vodka, fresh apple cider, ginger Bber, cranberry, orange bitters).

 10 Hope St., Brooklyn; tenhopebk.com

 Gramercy newcomer Isabelle’s Osteria serves comforting Italian favorites like lumache with pork ragu, pumpkin pappardelle and more, with all the pastas made in-house daily.
 The enclosed, airy whitewashed outdoor veranda is fully heated—and features a swing!

 This popular omakase establishment features overhead heaters in a stylishly covered but airy, outdoor space at both of their NoHo and Upper West Side locations.
 Here you’ll find traditional offerings served with a delicious twist (think bluefin tuna topped with shiitake mushroom and roasted almond or yellowtail topped with pickled banana peppers).